TomfromBerlin/bashrc/README.md

 ## System requirements

 This piece is intented to run on a Linux box with Bourne Again Shell (bash) as the default interactive shell.
-However, it may work with other shells (see section [what the (s)hell](/README.md#what-the-shell)) and should work with bash compatible shells.
+However, it may work with other shells (see secwiki pagetion [What the (S)hell](/../../../../..//TomfromBerlin/bashrc/wiki/What-the-(S)hell)) and should work with bash compatible shells.

 Note that the amount of time before the command prompt or GUI is available can be noticeably increased.
 The weaker the hardware, the longer it can take (it seems logical).